Northern Thailand Trip. Day 1-2: Kuala Lumpur - Chiang Mai

 It was originally known as Chiang Ruak Gate

-A nice boutique resort
+A lovely boutique resort

-Jom masuk muzium..!
+Jom masuk muzium...!

-A white colonial style building
+A white colonial-style building

-Majority of Lanna people are Buddhist
+The majority of Lanna people are Buddhist

 One of the exhibitions about the lives, history and culture of the Lanna people